AllStarLink/Allmon3/README.md

 ## Allmon3 Web Configuration

 Allmon3 has two configuration files to consider.
-The first is `api/config.php`.
+The first is `/etc/allmon3/config.php`.
 This is where the site name and optional logo can be placed.
 In a future release, these two items will be moved to an .ini file.

-The second is `api/menu.ini` for creating a customized menu structure.
+The second is `/etc/allmon3/menu.ini` for creating a customized menu structure.
 See `api/menu.ini.example` for complete instructions on how to configure a menu.
 To enable a menu, simply rename `menu.ini.example` to `menu.ini` and edit to taste.

-Certain colors are able to be modified by editing `css/custom.css`.
+Certain colors are able to be modified by editing `/usr/share/allmon3/css/custom.css`.
 See the internal comments for directions.

+## Configuring Apache

+### Basic Application Configuration

+TODO

-## Important Web Log Performance Consideration
+### Important Web Log Performance Consideration

 As a "modern" web application, Allmon3 makes *extensive* use of AJAX callbacks to the webserver.
 Depending on your configuration this could results in dozens